ImeneYAHIAOUI/al-newbank/adr/adr002-collecting-metrics-in-sdk.md

 ---
 id: adrs-adr002
-title: 'ADR002: Mitigation of Single Point of Failure for Payment Gateway'
+title: 'ADR002: Collection and Sending of Merchant Payment Metrics to Prometheus in the SDK'
 description: >
    Architecture Decision Record (ADR) to Collect and Send of Merchant Payment Metrics to Prometheus in the SDK
 ---